MACARONS: Mapping And Coverage Anticipation with RGB Online Self-Supervision: Memory Building

 When computing pseudo-GT surface coverage gains, we count the number of new visible surface points in newly acquired depth maps.
 However, surface points have to be uniformly sampled on the whole surface to allow for accurate supervision coverage gain computation.
 Indeed, if surface points in $S_t$ are not uniformly sampled on the surface, then the pseudo-GT coverage gain will be higher than expected in areas where the surface points are the most concentrated.

-Consequently, we regularly recompute the surface point cloud $S_t$ during online training by redistributing the surface points in tiny cells across the volume, which contain approximately the same number of surface points.
-This simple approach asymptotically enforce the resulting points to be uniformly distributed on the surface.
+To address this issue, we apply a filtering process to the surface point cloud $S_t$ during online training: we regularly recompute a filtered version $S'_t$ of $S_t$ by redistributing the surface points in small cells across the volume, which contain approximately the same number of surface points.
+In our experiments, we typically use 50 to 150 cells depending on the spatial extent of the scene, and set the maximum capacity of a cell to 1,000 points.
+This simple approach asymptotically promotes the uniform distribution of points on the surface.
+We recompute $S'_t$ every 20 training iterations and fill the cells incrementally by adding 1,000 points at a time.
+Indeed, we encountered some issues when filling cells with a large number of points at the same time; Therefore, filling incrementally the cells gives better performance.